Laptops · Resale guide

 Essential Checks

-7. Trackpad Check: Test all multi-touch gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and check for any physical wobble or unevenness.
+- Test Trackpad: Check multi-touch gestures (two-finger scroll, pinch-to-zoom), and click functionality across all four corners.
+Ensure it’s smooth and doesn’t have any physical wobble or bulging (a sign of a swollen battery).

-11. Swollen Battery Check: Place the laptop on a perfectly flat surface and press gently on all four corners.
-If it rocks or feels uneven, it could indicate a swollen battery, which is a safety hazard and needs immediate replacement.
-Also check if the trackpad area is bulging.
+- Swollen Battery Check: Place the laptop on a perfectly flat surface.
+If it rocks or wobbles, it’s a strong indicator of a swollen battery underneath the chassis.
+Also, check if the trackpad area is bulging upwards.

 Insider Checks